Cognyte Software (NASDAQ:CGNT) Issues Q2 2022 Earnings Guidance

 Cognyte Software (NASDAQ:CGNT) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.140-0.140 for the period, compared to the Thomson Reuters consensus estimate of $0.200.
-The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-0.800 EPS.
+The company provided EPS guidance of $0.140-$0.140 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.200.
+The company issued revenue guidance of -.Cognyte Software also updated its FY 2022 guidance to $0.800-$0.800 EPS.

-CGNT has been the topic of a number of recent research reports.
-Stifel Nicolaus began coverage on Cognyte Software in a research note on Thursday, February 25th.
-They set a buy rating and a $42.00 price objective on the stock.
-Evercore ISI began coverage on Cognyte Software in a research note on Thursday, March 11th.
+Several research firms have recently weighed in on CGNT.
+Evercore ISI began coverage on shares of Cognyte Software in a research report on Thursday, March 11th.
 They issued an outperform rating and a $40.00 target price on the stock.
-Finally, Zacks Investment Research raised Cognyte Software from a hold rating to a buy rating and set a $29.00 target price on the stock in a research note on Monday, May 3rd.
-Five equities research analysts have rated the stock with a buy rating, Cognyte Software currently has a consensus rating of Buy and an average target price of $38.40.
+Zacks Investment Research downgraded shares of Cognyte Software from a buy rating to a sell rating in a research report on Friday.
+One analyst has rated the stock with a sell rating and four have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $38.40.

 About Cognyte Software